mickaelandrieu/beerawecka/doc/02-uri-routing.md

 In a route, the array key contains the URI to be matched, while the array value contains the destination it should be re-routed to.
-The array key can be an exact uri or a regex expression.
+The array key can be an exact URI or a regex expression.

 You can use the following wildcards to build the regex expressions :